-CalVisitor is a Wi-Fi service intended for visitors to campus.
+Berkeley-Visitor is the new (Spring 2023) Wi-Fi service intended for visitors on campus.
 It provides basic Internet access to websites and allows users to use VPN services to connect to their home institutions or enterprises.
-CalVisitor is not intended for use by members of the campus community who have access to eduroam, and does not provide access to UCB VPN services or proprietary databases and resources.
+Berkeley-Visitor is not intended for use by members of the campus community who have access to eduroam, and does not provide access to UCB VPN services or proprietary databases and resources.
 You also cannot use many common email clients/programs (like Outlook, Apple Mail, or Thunderbird) on this wireless network, and the campus MobilePrint website also will not work.

 No password or special configuration is required to access the Berkeley-Visitor network.
 Simply connect to the network, accept the terms of service when they pop up, and begin browsing.
 (If no terms of service pop up, open a web browser and try to navigate to any webpage and they should appear.)
 If you remain connected to Berkeley-Visitor for more than 12 hours, you will be prompted to accept the terms of service again every 12 hours.

 Our IT department does not provide technical support for this network.
 More information can be found here.